broadlume/field-guide/engineering/core-values.md

 humble and able to mentor others on our team.
 We approach situations with and eagerness to learn and understand, rather than to be understood.

+TODO: Add note about not being afraid to ask questions.

 ## Hustle

 There is no replacement for hard-work.
 Not intelligence, not luck, nor